 3.1 Apply fundamental scientific principles and methods of inquiry to understand the impacts of the scientific research technology.

 Objective 4: Exhibit leadership based upon one’s ability to:

-In their first semester of enrollment, all freshmen must register for courses in English composition and mathematics, based on their placement test results.
+In their first semester of enrollment, all freshmen must register for courses in English Composition and in Mathematics, based on their placement test results.
 Students who do not complete these requirements satisfactorily and in a timely fashion may be subjected to restricted registration.
-More specific information is available from faculty advisors and the deans.
+More specific information is available from faculty advisors and the Deans.
 As determined by placement results, students who are not adequately prepared may be required to take zero-credit developmental courses prior to beginning the core requirements in composition and mathematics.

-The waiver of any core curriculum requirement can be granted only through the Office of the Dean for CAS/SBA students or the Dean of the School of Professional & Continuing Studies for SPCS students.
+The waiver of any core curriculum requirement can be granted only through the office of the appropriate Dean for traditional day students or the Director of the School of Professional & Continuing Studies for SPCS students.

 Core Requirements for Traditional Day Students

 |English Composition (3 or 6 credits, depending on placement) 1|

 |Take one of the following sequences in freshman year:|

 |Introduction to English Composition I|